cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Randomness is a crucial ingredient for Transport Layer Security (TLS) and related security protocols.
 Weak or predictable "cryptographically-strong" pseudorandom number generators (CSPRNGs) can be abused or exploited for malicious purposes.
-The Dual EC random number backdoor and Debian bugs are relevant examples of this problem.
+The Dual_EC_DRBG random number backdoor and Debian bugs are relevant examples of this problem.
 An initial entropy source that seeds a CSPRNG might be weak or broken as well, which can also lead to critical and systemic security problems.
 This document describes a way for security protocol participants to augment their CSPRNGs using long-term private keys.